School of Psychology

 Member, College of Clinical Psychologists, the Australian Psychological Society

-Member, Australian association of Behaviour and Cognitive Therapies
+Inaugural Honourary Fellow, Australian Association of Behaviour and Cognitive Therapies

-Member, Association of behaviour and Cognitive Therapies (North America)
+Fellow Association of Behavior and Cognitive Therapies (North America)

 Foreign Affiliate, American Psychological Association